 No More Honey

-This one may seem obvious, but without bees, there would be no honey.
+This one may seem the more obvious among the bee extinction facts, but without bees, there would be no honey.
 Honey is one of the healthiest, most versatile, and most natural food sources.
 It’s also one of the most beneficial things to use in the kitchen, for minor illnesses and wounds, and for skin and hair care.
 Even if you don’t use honey in your daily life, other people swear by the endless benefits and possibilities of the magical substance.
 It may not seem like a big deal, but honey and other bee products are impossible to replicate.

 Higher Clothing Costs